-2. Prepare kinase/antibody solution at 15 nM kinase, 6 nM antibody and 6 nM Eu-Streptavidin (3X the desired final assay concentrations for each component).
-Centrifuge both the antibody tube and the Eu-Streptavidin tube at approximately 10,000 x g for 10 minutes and aspirate desired volume from the top of the solution.
-Add the volumes of reagents calculated below to the calculated volume of Kinase Buffer A.
+2. Prepare kinase/antibody solution at 15 nM kinase and 6 nM antibody (3X the desired final assay concentration).
+Centrifuge the antibody tube at approximately 10,000 x g for 10 minutes and aspirate desired volume from the top of the solution.
+Add the volumes of reagents calculated below to calculated volume of Kinase Buffer A.